Bill Cosby asks Pennsylvania top court to hear appeal on sex crime conviction

 He is serving a three-to-10-year prison sentence.

-Reporting by Brad Brooks in Austin, Texas; Editing by Frank McGurty and Bill Berkrot
+Reporting by Brad Brooks in Austin, Texas; Editing by Frank McGurty, Bill Berkrot and Jonathan Oatis